gabriel-p-artcls/23-08_UCC/README.md

 Teusch61 --> Teutsch61
 AlessiJ2327+55 --> Alessi J2327.0+55
 Sigma_Ori --> Sigma_Orionis
+berkeley42 --> removed as it is the GC NGC 6749 lynga7 --> removed as it is the GC BH 184

 ### CASTRO18
 A new method for unveiling open clusters in Gaia.
 New nearby open